Guide

 Measuring your current RTO rate

-Before you can reduce RTO, you need to know your actual rate — not your courier's reported delivery rate, which is often inflated.
+Before you can reduce RTO, you need to know your actual return to origin rate — not your courier's reported delivery rate, which is often inflated.
 Your true RTO rate is:

 RTO Rate Formula